 Other Hound Dogs

-The Hound Group of which the Greyhound belongs is a diverse group of dogs that have a hunting ancestary.
-Whether it is stamina, or heightened sense of smell, the hound can relentlessly pursue its prey.
-Today the group is so large that it's hard to find much commonality among hounds, but here are a few examples and their associated temperaments
+The Hound Group of which the Greyhound belongs is a diverse group of dogs that have a hunting ancestry.
+Whether it is stamina or a heightened sense of smell, the hound can relentlessly pursue its prey.
+Today the group is so large that it's hard to find many commonalities among hounds, but here are a few examples and their associated temperaments